Marcin-Lach/javsc/README.md

 ## How to play

 At the moment, only way to run this is by pressing Play from within Godot Engine.
-Player can be controller by keyboard (using arrows) or PS4 gamepad (using left analogue stick).
+Player can be controlled by keyboard (using arrows and spacebar) or PS4 gamepad (using left analogue stick and right bumper).
+Pausing Game is done by escape button on keyboard or options button on PS4 gamepad.
+Other game pads might work but has not been tested.